mattbellis/Siena-College-CSIS-200/lectures/EXERCISE_github_1.md

          cd Desktop

-3. Make a new directory here to hold your repositories.
+3. Make a new directory here to hold your repositories and go into (change directory) it.

          mkdir github_repos
+         cd github_repos

 4. Clone (copy over) the repository from Github.
-To do this, you will need to get the URL of the repo on Github.
-  1. On the repo website (on Github), find the button that says either **HTTPS** or **SSH** and select (if it is not already) **HTTPS**.
+  1. Click on the green ***Clone or Download*** button !(https://help.github.com/assets/images/help/repository/clone-repo-clone-url-button.png)
+  2. Select ***Clone with HTTPS***.
+If it is not showing, click on ***Use HTTPS***.
-  2. Highlight (in preparation for copying it) the text next to it.
+  3. Highlight (in preparation for copying it) the text next to it.
 Something like "https://github..."
 You can Ctrl-c it, just in case it works on your laptop.
-  3. Go back your Git Bash/Terminal window and type the following, replacing the URL with your own.
+  3. Go back your Git Bash/Terminal window and type *git clone* and then paste the URL that you copied from the website.
+It should look something like the following, although of course the URL will have your Username in here.

           git clone https://github.com/mattbellis/hello_world.git